ballerina-platform/module-ballerinax-docusign.dsclick/ballerina/Package.md

 Remember to replace `{IntegrationKey:SecretKey}`, `{iKey}`, `{redirectUri}`, `{encodedKey}`, and `{codeFromUrl}` with your actual values.

-Above is about using the DocuSign Click APIs in the developer mode.
+Above is about using the DocuSign Click API in the developer mode.
 If your app is ready to go live, you need to follow the guidelines given [here](https://developers.docusign.com/docs/esign-rest-api/go-live/) to make it work.

 ## Quickstart